dionys-mellert-str-11/Natural_Language_Processing/README.md

 What is Natural Language Processing (NLP) ? <br>
 Natural Language Processing (NLP) is a subject of Artificial Intelligence that is focused in giving a computer the ability to process, understand and learn from text.

-What are terms normally used in NLP ?
+What are the terms normally used in NLP ? <br>
+    - test
 -
 4. What are Corpus, Tokens, and Engrams? a.What is Tokenization?